 You can connect with us by visiting any of the links below:

 Q. Where is Christopher Zoukis incarcerated, and when will he be released?

 A. Christopher is currently incarcerated within the Federal Bureau of Prisons.
 He’s housed at FCI Petersburg, a medium-security federal prison in Petersburg, Virginia.
 His good conduct time release date is October 12, 2018.

 Q. What will Christopher Zoukis do upon his release from federal prison?

 A. Christopher has already started planning for his release.
-As founder of Zoukis Consulting Group, Christopher will be a prison consultant, helping prepare white collar criminal defendants for a term of incarceration, handle any problems which occur during incarceration (for example, disciplinary issues or prison transfer requests), and be there to help clients and their families every step of the way, including prisoners reintegrate back into society.
+As founder of Zoukis Consulting Group, Christopher will be a prison consultant, helping prepare criminal defendants for a term of incarceration, to handle any problems which occur during incarceration (for example, disciplinary issues or prison transfer requests), and will be there to help clients and their families every step of the way, including as prisoners reintegrate back into society.
 In addition to his consulting work, he also plans on applying to law schools upon release from custody.
 To this end, in 2017 he sat for the Law School Admission Test (LSAT) and scored a 167, placing him in the 94th percentile of test takers.

 Q. Can members of the general public write to Christopher Zoukis directly?